TusoAI: Agentic Optimization for Scientific Methods: Introduction

 \subsection{Related work}

 \textbf{LLM-based scientific AI agents.} Several works have developed general-purpose AI agents capable of autonomously executing various scientific research tasks.
 Biomni \citep{huang2025biomni} provides a unified agentic environment with tools and databases spanning 25 biomedical domains, integrating LLM reasoning with retrieval-augmented planning and code execution to compose complex workflows.
 Stella \citep{jin2025stella} employs a multi-agent architecture for autonomous biomedical data analysis, achieving self-evolution by dynamically updating its template library and tool collection.
 ChemCrow \citep{m2024augmenting} is a chemistry-focused agent that integrates 18 expert-designed tools and follows the ``Thought, Action, Action Input, Observation'' format to iteratively reason toward answers.
 These methods emphasize end-to-end data analysis with established tools, whereas our work focuses on developing new computational methods for domain-specific tasks.
 Other works have leveraged LLMs to develop application-specific methods, such as single-cell perturbation prediction \citep{tang2025cellforge}, diagnosis prediction \citep{tanboxlm}, and mathematical discovery \citep{romera2024mathematical}.
 In contrast, \method{} targets computational method development across scientific tasks.
 InternAgent \citep{internagentteam2025internagentagentscientist} and its precursor Dolphin \citep{yuan2025dolphinmovingclosedloopautoresearch} iteratively evolve and implement research ideas through an optimization process augmented with literature review.
 As a concurrent effort, \citet{aygun2025ai} combine LLMs with tree search and existing model ensembles to improve scientific algorithms, addressing a similar problem but with a different approach from ours, which integrates a domain knowledge tree with fine-grained iterative optimization and Bayesian updates.
-As their code is not publicly available, direct comparison is not possible.
+As their code is not publicly available, direct comparison is not possible, but a key distinction of our work is to perform fine-grained optimizations with domain knowledge that do not require existing models and can operate on a small portion of a much larger method.